django-salesforce/django-salesforce/README.rst

 This repository is cloned from https://github.com/django-salesforce/django-salesforce.

 Django-Salesforce allows us to use the SFDC REST API in order to interact with our custom salesforce application via Python.
-The reasons for doing this are varied, but python is the language of choice for many reasons.
-This gives us a way to manipulate data using NLP in python and then present that information inside of salesforce.
+The reasons for doing this are varied, but python is the language of choice for any type of natural language processing application.
+This gives us a framework to manipulate data using NLP in python and then present that information inside of salesforce.

 The Patient Connections Platform